thegeeklab/hugo-geekblog/exampleSite/content/posts/getting-started.md

   # See https://developer.mozilla.org/de/docs/Web/HTML/Element/base.
   geekblogOverwriteHTMLBase = false

-  # (Optional, default true) Enabled or disable adding tags automatically to the main menu.
+  # (Optional, default true) Enable or disable adding tags automatically to the main menu.
   geekblogTagsToMenu = true

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.